enghwa/MultiRegion-Serverless-Workshop/1_API/README.md

 While still in API Gateway, select **Stages** from the left menu under your API Endpoint.
-Next, expand "prod", and select `POST` or `GET` from the *ticket* resource (either choice will provide the same API URL)
+Next, expand "prod", and select `POST` or `GET` from the *ticket* resource (either choice will provide the same API URL).

 ![Test the API Gateway EndPoint](images/test-api-gateway-endpoint.png)